 The 530 Meeting Street building is located in the northern end of Charleston’s historic district, a part of the city now undergoing heavy development.
 The 180,000 square foot, five-story structure will be used primarily for student housing, accommodating approximately 360 residents in private apartments on the second floor and above with a first-floor amenities space and garage.

-The building’s first level sits at approximately 10 feet in elevation, three feet shy of the 13-foot elevation above sea level required for structures in that flood zone.
-In the plans for the project, architect LS3P recommended flood solutions that extended to four feet above flood elevation as required by code.
+The building’s first level sits at approximately 10 feet in elevation, 3 feet shy of the 13-foot elevation above sea level required for structures in that flood zone.
+In the plans for the project, architect LS3P recommended flood solutions that extended to 4 feet above flood elevation as required by code.

 “Part of the close-out process for the project is submitting certification of the flood protection for the building, including the flood panels confirming that they extend above the flood plain,” said Jake Leatherbury, Project Manager for Armada Hoffler.
 Flood Panel products were selected after a competitive bidding process that factored both pricing and features.

 Flood Panel’s national corporate partner National Flood Protection LLC worked with Armada to install the Flood Log modular flood barrier system on all 45 first floor openings.
 NFP also designed and installed custom shelving to store the panels in the building’s flood room.